layday/instawow/README.rst

 access to their account.
 Authentication is also complicated by the ongoing Curse account migration to Twitch and is (or should be) unnecessary for the simple use case of installing and updating add-ons.
 Until recently *instawow* used to rely on the official feeds.
-These were apparently sunsetted by Curse on 8 June 2018, completing the migration to the internal API, leaving us with no choice but to scrape CurseForge pages.
+These were apparently sunsetted by Curse on 8 June 2018, leaving us with no choice but to scrape the website.
+Scraping is a delicate art.
+The slightest variation in the HTML output might very easily trip up *instawow* and the code will need to be updated whenever Curse decide to change parts of *their* code.
 By contrast Minion uses an undocumented but open JSON API, which *instawow* does communicate with.
+Tukui provides an API for public use.

 Because it has a much shorter execution cycle than a desktop app, *instawow* caches (some) add-on metadata for one hour.
 If you do for whatever reason need to force an early resync you can do so with